ydb-platform/ydb/ydb/docs/en/core/maintenance/embedded_monitoring/ydb_monitoring.md

 * The unique (within the node) PDiskID where the VDisk resides.
 * The ID of the node where the VDisk resides.
 * Free/available space on the block store volume.
-* The path used to access the block store volume.
+* Path used to access block storage.

 This list can be used to identify storage groups that were affected by disk or node failure.